jinglescode/jinglescode.github.io/_posts/2021-06-26-learning-by-doing.md

 Then, we moved on to describe what have I done before.
 I shared a natural language processing application that I have made, where users can upload an Excel file containing answers to survey questions.
 The application will extract the sentiment for each response, and dynamically group them by topics.
 I showed my hiring manager how the application looks and how it works from a user perspective.

 After sharing how easy it was to use and how it has benefited the users, his attitude and the interview vibe has changed.
-It was no longer felt like an interview but more of sharing with a colleague what I have done and how I did it.
+It was no longer felt like an interview but more of sharing with a friend on what I have done, how I did it, and how it has tremendously help the users.
 It is so much easier to describe what has been done before than to recap what each data science and machine learning concepts is.
 The conversation became more lively and friendly; it was a pleasant interview experience.
 And yes, I got the job.

 # In closing...